wduraes/Workshops/IoT E2E/readme.md

     - Go back to the Welcome page by clicking on the Grafana logo (top left)
     - Click on "create your first dashboard"
     - You'll get an empty dashboard
-    - Click in the dashboar settings icon (it looks like a gear at the top right menu)
+    - Click in the dashboard settings icon (it looks like a gear at the top right menu)
     - Click on Add a new panel
     - On "select measurements" select stations
     - On "value" select HUM